Write a prescription

 5. If the drug is a controlled medicine

-• If the patient was not prescribed the drug elsewhere in the last 6 months, the banner will be green and stay for 3 seconds
+• If the patient was not prescribed the drug elsewhere in the last six months, the banner will be green and stay for 3 seconds

-• If the patient was prescribed the drug elsewhere in the last 6 months, the banner will be orange or red and stay open.
+• If the patient was prescribed the drug elsewhere in the last six months, the banner will be orange or red and stay open.

 6. Enter the dosage instructions for the patient using one of these methods: